SuccinctPaul/pazk-notes/book/src/10_IOP.md

 ## FRI
 FRI is short for Fast Reed-Solomon Interactive Oracle Proof of Proximity, also abbreviated as "Fast RS-IOPP".

-On a high-level, FRI enables proving whether a given function `f:H→F_p`is “close” to a certain polynomial of low degree.
-Hence the term proof of proximity.
+On a high-level, FRI proves that a function `f : H→F` is close to a polynomial of low degree d.
+Here, by low degree, we mean that `d ≪ |H|`.

+### Two Phases
+### Commit Phase
+The prover commits to (via Merkle trees) a series of functions generated from f and random elements v0, v1, . . . from K provided by the verifier at each round.

+* split-and-fold
+The whole derivation of pi+1 from pi is often known as split-and-fold due to the prover splitting the initial polynomial into two and then folding it into one using a random value.

+### Query Phase
+The prover provides a set of evaluations of the previously committed functions at a point randomly chosen by the verifier.

 Loosely put, the FRI protocol allows for a random set of queries (requests for openings of polynomials at randomly selected field elements), used by the verifier to ascertain with high probability, the prover's knowledge of a committed polynomial.